Francis1408/Francis1408/README.md

 ---
 ## About me :mag_right:

 Hello there!
-My name is Francisco, pleasure to meet y'all!
+My name is Francisco, a pleasure to meet y'all!
 I'm a 22 years old undergrad student majoring Computer Engineering at the [Centro Federal de Educação Tecnológica de Minas Gerais](https://www.cefetmg.br/)
 (CEFET/MG).
-Despite being in my junior year, I am a guy that hasn't decided a specific path in my professional area, considering the fact that I'm always down to learn new things!
-To see more about my projects that I've done and currently working on, check out my repository and social medias!
+Despite being in my junior year, I haven't decided on a specific path in my professional area, considering I'm always down to learn new things!
+To see more about the projects that I've done and currently working on, check out my repository and social media!

 - 🌱 I’m currently learning JavaScript, TypeScript